marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 return 1;
 ```

-Reboot and... it works!
+Reboot and... it worked!
 Loading initramfs, kernel and booting!
 Apparently, the flag
 returned by the UNDI firmware was always cleared, preventing lpxelinux
 from properly handling incoming data.
 The firmware was probably ignoring altogether
 that flag, which worked as long as pxelinux was not involved in the interrupt handling.